E-commerce Unit Economics: The Metrics That Actually Matter

 If your CAC is $40 and the average customer generates $15 in contribution margin per month, your payback period is 2.67 months.

-For e-commerce, where purchases are not monthly subscriptions, the calculation is slightly different.
-You need to determine the average cumulative contribution margin over time (using cohort data) and find the point at which cumulative contribution exceeds CAC.
+For e-commerce where purchases aren't monthly subscriptions, the calculation is slightly different.
+Use cohort data to find the average cumulative contribution margin over time, then identify the point where cumulative contribution exceeds CAC.

 Why Payback Period Matters

-A short payback period means your acquisition spend is recycled quickly — you get your money back fast and can reinvest it.
-A long payback period means capital is tied up for extended periods, creating cash flow pressure even if the LTV math is favorable in the long run.
+A short payback period means your acquisition spend recycles quickly, you get your money back fast and can reinvest.
+A long payback period means capital is tied up, creating cash flow pressure even when the LTV math looks good long term.

-For bootstrapped or capital-constrained brands, payback period is often more important than LTV:CAC ratio.
-A 5:1 LTV:CAC with a 12-month payback period requires far more working capital than a 3:1 LTV:CAC with a 3-month payback period.
+For bootstrapped or capital-constrained brands, payback period often matters more than LTV:CAC ratio.
+A 5:1 LTV:CAC with a 12-month payback needs far more working capital than a 3:1 with a 3-month payback.

 Benchmarks

-For DTC e-commerce, target payback periods are under 3 months for cash-efficient brands, 3 to 6 months for growth-stage brands with adequate capital, 6 to 12 months for well-funded brands prioritizing growth over cash efficiency, and over 12 months which is generally unsustainable without significant external funding.
+For DTC e-commerce: under 3 months is cash-efficient, 3 to 6 months is normal for growth-stage brands with adequate capital, 6 to 12 months works for well-funded brands prioritizing growth, and over 12 months is generally unsustainable without external funding.

 Average Order Value (AOV)